thunder/media_library_media_modify/README.md

 ## Content translation

-In case you use content translation, make sure the entity_reference_override fields are translatable.
+In case you use content translation, make sure the media_library_media_modify fields are translatable.
 Otherwise, you might experience some unexpected behaviors.